 2. Click ︙>>> Local Install

-If a game can't be found on LD Store or there's no option for Local Install, please let us know so that we can upload the apk in LD Store.
+If a game can't be found on LD Store, please let us know so that we can add it in LD Store.

 Note: You should check&download 32-bit apk file for 32-bit emulator and 64-bit for the 64-bit version of LDPlayer if you decide to install the app using third-party apk.